Eventual-Inc/Daft/docs-v2/core_concepts/read_write.md

     df.write_csv("s3://mybucket/path/")
     ```

+!!! note "Note"

-Note that because Daft is a distributed DataFrame library, by default it will produce multiple files (one per partition) at your specified destination.
+    Because Daft is a distributed DataFrame library, by default it will produce multiple files (one per partition) at your specified destination.
+Writing your dataframe is a **blocking** operation that executes your DataFrame.
+It will return a new `DataFrame` that contains the filepaths to the written data.